opensourceoptions/opensourceoptions.github.io/_python/pyqgis_005_raster-statistics.md

 This adds the raster into the QGIS interface.
 In the legend, the raster is labeled 'layer name'.

+# Get raster band statistics
+PyQGIS makes it very easy to get statistics from a raster band, we simply need to call `bandStatistics()` on the raster layer's data provider.
+We give two arguments, the band number and the statistic to return.
+I find it's easiest to return all the band statistics, then access the specific statistics from the object that is returned.

+{% highlight python %}
+#get statistics for raster band 1
+stats = rlayer.dataProvider().bandStatistics(1, QgsRasterBandStats.All)
+{% endhighlight %}

+No we can access specific statistics, such as minimum, maximum, and mean using the `stats` variable.

+{% highlight python %}
+print(stats.minimumValue)
+print(stats.minimumValue)
+print(stats.mean)
+print(stats.range)
+print(stats.stdDev)
+print(stats.sum)
+print(stats.sumOfSquares)
+{% endhighlight %}

 # Video tutorial
 See this tutorial described in a video.